scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

         summarise(num_affected = sum(affected == 1))
 }

-# Call your function (for example, on the flower column):
+# Call the function on a given column name
 output <- affected_by_column(sample_data, "flower")
 ```